 • At times, students may fall behind or need extra, timely support during school hours.
 Based on academic performance, the Director of Academic Support assigns students to mandatory academic centers.

-There is a per semester cost* for Testing Center services.
+There is a per semester fee for this program.

 • Students who need occasional homework help can meet with teachers before or after school during their office hours or they can take advantage of a number of peer tutoring opportunities before or after school led by high school Honors Societies.